eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 https://dpp-registry.int.catena-x.net/semantics/registry/api/v3/shell-descriptors/<DIGITAL_TWIN_ID_BASE64_ENCODED>
 ```

-If everything works fine, then you have reached the end Explorer Path.
+If everything works fine, then you have reached the end of the Explorer Path.

 Congratulations, you have successfully setup the data provider.
 It is now available and ready to exchange data in the dataspace.

 You can now process further with the original DPP-Tutorial at Step 3 - Generate the QR-Code.
-Click [here](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/dpp-tutorial/README.md#step-3---generate-the-qr-code) to aaccess the next steps.
+Click <a href= "/dpp-tutorial/README.md#step-3---generate-the-qr-code" target="_blank" rel="noopener noreferrer">here</a> to aaccess the next steps.

 ## NOTICE